-January can be a tough month: the holidays are over, the days are shorter and everyone is slowly getting back to reality.
-So why not prolong the fun and take a few extra vacation days?
-This month offers a number of festivals, focusing on everything from food to fishing to burning down a replica Viking galley.
-Here are the best places to travel in January.
+January can be a tough month: The holidays are over, the days are shorter, and everyone is slowly getting back to reality.
+But the fun doesn’t have to end at the start of a new year.
+In fact, why not prolong the holidays and take a few extra vacation days?

-Bermuda might not be the warmest island to visit in January, but with temps staying in the 60s, it sure beats a polar vortex.
+Bermuda might not be the warmest island to visit in January, but, with temps staying in the 60s, it sure beats a polar vortex.
 Another reason to visit now: the Bermuda Festival of the Performing Arts.
-The festival actually runs through March, but this month’s highlights include performances by concert pianists the Cann Sisters, R&B singer Jonathan Butler, fingerstyle guitarist Shun Ng and bagpipe rockers (aka “bagrock”) Red Hot Chili Pipers.
-An evening with Jeremy Firth and friends features locals performing Bermudian poetry, spoken word and music in a tribute to the beauty of their island home.

 Key West, Florida

-Nara’s Wakakusa Yamayaki festival takes place on the fourth Saturday of January and features some dramatic views: first, a fireworks display at the base of Mount Wakakusayama, and then the side of the mountain is set on fire.
+Nara’s Wakakusa Yamayaki festival takes place on the fourth Saturday of January and features some dramatic views: first, a fireworks display at the base of Mount Wakakusa, and then the side of the mountain is set on fire in a choreographed act known as Yamayaki (“the burning mountain).
 Both are visible throughout the city, and the former Heijo Palace site is a popular spot to watch the action.

 Is visiting Palawan on your travel bucket list?
 Plan the trip around the annual Dinagyang Festival, which takes place in Iloilo City, about a one-hour flight away.
 Held on the fourth Sunday of January, the country’s cultural celebration includes parades, traditional costumes, dancing, food festivals and street parties.

-Celebrate all things reggae at Rebel Salute 2018, Jamaica’s annual festival of music, culture, and cuisine.
-In addition to featuring traditional reggae acts, a unique aspect of this festival is the focus on healthy living: the entire festival is strictly meat- and alcohol-free.
+Celebrate all things reggae at Rebel Salute 2020, Jamaica’s annual festival of music, culture, and cuisine.
+In addition to featuring traditional reggae acts, a unique aspect of this festival is the focus on healthy living: The entire festival is strictly meat- and alcohol-free.

 The idea for the World Buskers Festival was born when a street performer crashed the Festival of Flowers in 1993.
-Now in its 25th year, the festival features buksers of all types around the streets and venues of Christchurch showing off their craft: think playing-card ninjas, stand-up comedians, drag queens and a boy with tape on his face.
+Now in its 27th year, the festival features buskers of all types around the streets and venues of Christchurch showing off their craft: Think playing-card ninjas, stand-up comedians, drag queens and a boy with tape on his face.